 The Bottom Line

 As many education experts note, the cost of graduate studies within the field of Human Resources now ranges anywhere from $25,000 to $50,000 per year.
 In light of the hefty financial investment that comes from pursuing these graduate studies, one might think attaining HR Certification would be a more economically feasible and therefore prudent decision.
 Yet in today’s business world-one where the expectations of HR professionals seem to have reached an all-time high-the certification may not suffice.
 Why?
 Because the job has become much more complex than it was in the previous 10 to 15 years.
 For example, HR generalists are now required to be increasingly cognizant of things such as:

 Assessing Your Goals

-Ultimately, determining whether attaining a graduate degree or certification in HR will be most advantageous for you will be based on your goals.
+Ultimately, determining whether attaining a graduate certificate vs masters in HR will be most advantageous for you will be based on your goals.
 A graduate degree is certainly more complex and comprehensive than certification.
 Nevertheless, you may find yourself possessing a desire to entire the work force soon.
 This desire would make getting certified a more practical decision than spending extended time in the classroom.
 Also note that you can attain a job in HR with certification and subsequently return to school to attain your master’s.

 In a human resources career, HR certifications are important for everyone from an associate professional through a senior professional in order to manage employee training programs, educational services, professional development, help in managing employees, help in keeping up-to-date in the HR field.
 Master’s degree vs certificate: think critically about all the options that you have before you make your final decision.
 In so doing, you’ll be sure to make the choice that is right for you.